 Swimming pools are big energy consumers.
-Pool owner/operators spend billions of dollars annually to heat the nation's pools.
+Pool owner/operators spend billions of dollars annually to heat the world's pools.
 Much of this energy is often wasted and can be saved with proper management.
 Wasting energy also contributes to our growing air quality problem.

 Most swimming pools require some type of heating, whether to bring the pool up to temperature in the spring, to maintain a desired temperature during the swimming season, or to extend the swimming season.
 You can use conventional gas or electric heaters, but you may have large monthly bills from your local utility company.